Aussie Rules Footy: Start of play

 As in the real rules of Australian rules football, there are times in play where a player from each team tries to take possession of the ball that has been bounced (for the start of play after a goal, or a ball-up), or thrown (for an out of bounds) by the umpire.
 During a bounce, using the arrow keys will start the player moving, only after the ball has touched the ground.
 Pressing A at the moment of contact will tap the ball to another team member, while pressing B will knock the ball a larger distance but not to a particular player.
 During a ball-up or a boundary throw-in, pressing A will make the player leap into the air, and then the same actions apply as a bounce when the player reaches the ball with his hand.

 Teams

-The teams in the game are based on 14 of 15 teams in the 1991 AFL season.
-However, despite West Coast Eagles players being depicted on the games cover, within the game itself the Western Australian team was simply known as Perth.
-In addition, fictional teams based in Darwin, Canberra and Hobart were playable in the game.
+The teams in the game are based on 14 of the 15 teams in the 1991 AFL season: despite West Coast Eagles players being depicted on the game's cover, the Western Australian team in the game was known as Perth.

+In addition, three fictional teams - based in Darwin, Canberra, and Hobart - were playable in the game.